 If you want full backpacker hostels, overpriced restaurants, abundant tour offices, and business-savvy folks from minority tribes pushing trinkets and “authentic village experiences” at you the moment you arrive, go to Sapa.
 There are a few treasures to be found if you explore a bit off the main street, but in general it’s hard to escape the… overtouristification (can I make that word up?) of Sapa.

-But if you enjoy off-the-beaten-track travel, uncrowded trekking, getting around on your own, and actual authentic interactions, I highly recommend you visit one (or many!) of these Sapa alternatives in northern Vietnam.
+But if you enjoy off-the-beaten-track travel, uncrowded trekking, getting around on your own, and actual authentic interactions, I highly recommend you visit one (or many!) of these Sapa alternatives.
+The far north is one of the most spectacular places to visit in Vietnam, which is saying a lot in a country with such abundant scenic beauty.

 I almost hesitate to spill the secret for fear of these places becoming more like Sapa.
 But truth be told, the word is already out and these places do see some travelers.
 They have less tourism infrastructure than Sapa, but no one will be shocked to see you there.
 Plus, if you’re already here looking for Sapa alternatives, you’re probably the type of traveler who will appreciate and respect these special places.